softlayer/jumpgate/DRIVERS.rst

    openstack_dispatcher.import_routes()

 Let's look at each section.
 The first thing we import is the openstack_dispatcher.
 Each area of the API has a dispatcher that knows about the routes/endpoints that OpenStack has.
-The compatibility layer creates these dispatcher objects for you and uses them to determine which endpoints your driver supports and doesn't expose any functionality you haven't created.
+Jumpgate creates these dispatcher objects for you and uses them to determine which endpoints your driver supports and doesn't expose any functionality you haven't created.

 The next import pulls in the IndexV2 class.
 This is the actual driver class we'll be developing for the /v2 endpoint.
 We'll cover it in a moment.